scionproto/scion/doc/deploy/deployment.rst

-.. _deployment-guide:

 Deployment Tutorial
 ===================

 This document helps you set up a SCION demo configuration, which consists of a stand-alone full-scale SCION environment distributed among five computers.
 The demo environment contains one SCION Isolation Domain (ISD), with three core ASes and two non-core, leaf ASes.

 - If you want to go deep and help develop SCION, use the development environment.
-See https://docs.scion.org/en/latest/dev/setup.html
+See :ref:`setting-up-the-development-environment`.
 - If you want to use SCION in a large environment, use the SCIONLab.
 For more information, see https://www.scionlab.org/

 Setup